 Sealing a criminal record is possible in many cases.
-If you wish to seek an order of non-disclosure, speak with a Houston order of non-disclosure lawyer to determine what records can be secured from most individuals.
+If you wish to seek an order of non-disclosure, speak with an order of non-disclosure attorney in Houston to determine what records can be secured from most individuals.
 Someone can walk you through the process to protect your information.

 If you are arrested for a crime in Houston, filing a type of lawsuit known as an order of non-disclosure will keep the arrest information from public knowledge or seal your record.
 A deferred adjudication must be completed for this process.
 The exceptions to these requirements allow a non-disclosure order to be obtained after completing a veteran’s reemployment program.